Are you planning to build or renovate on your property?

 The definition of ‘building works’ includes new buildings, demolition and/or alteration to an existing building and under State legislation, a building permit is required before the commencement of such building works.
 It is an offence under the Building Act 1993 to carry out building works without a permit and a penalty of 100 penalty units (One penalty unit is $161.19) applies for illegal building work undertaken without a building permit.
 An obligation of council's building surveying team is to receive enquiries and complaints in relation to suspected illegal building works where we are required to carry out statutory compliance and enforcement matters.
-To find out more about Building Notices and Orders please click here and to submit a complaint please click here.
+Find out more about Building Notices and Orders or submit a complaint.

 The issue of a building permit ensures that the building complies with building legislation which was designed around safety to occupants located in and around the building.

 - External work to your building including extensions, verandas, garages and second storeys

 - External work to your building that requires windows or walls to be moved or altered

 - Change of use of a building eg: from warehouse to dwelling

 - Construction of a swimming pool or spa

 - Minor structures eg. carports, roller doors etc.

 - The installation, alteration or removal of any Essential Services